megseekosh/Categorize_app_v2/README.md

 ## Example Work Flow

-1. If you have multiple .wav files from a given day, sew them together and intersperse with white noise
+1. If you have multiple .wav files from a given day, sew them together and intersperse with white noise.
+Interspersing white noise allows the annotator to know if a new recording has begun in the middle of a clip.

 	On the command line, type the following: